aarora79/amazon-bedrock-agentcore-samples/03-integrations/observability/simple-dual-observability/docs/troubleshooting.md

 ### CloudWatch X-Ray Empty When Braintrust Enabled

-**Problem**: CloudWatch X-Ray dashboard shows "Sessions: 0/2" and Traces tab is empty, even though agent executes successfully
+**Problem**: CloudWatch X-Ray dashboard is empty (no trace visualization), even though agent executes successfully

 **This is EXPECTED and INTENTIONAL behavior.**